cburschka/lyx/development/Win32/packaging/AltInstaller/ReadmeSmall1.6.txt

 you can do this without problems and without uninstalling LyX.
 If you want to install GSview manually later you can do this without a new installation of Ghostscript.
+If Python is installed on the system, elyXer is installed as Python module.

 ---
 After the Installation